FortiEighty/Godot-4.3--2D----Pushable-rigidbodies-/README.md

 1. Download zip
 2. Decompress zip

-3.Open folder as a project
+3. Open folder as a project

 ---
 Should work on Godot 4.0 and higher